 Ben nodded.
 “Hollywood can wait a day or two.”
 Or forever, maybe.

-Travis grinned, holding his bottle up.
+Travis grinned.
+Held his bottle up.
 “Well, let’s make a toast then… to snowboarding, Miles Davis, and new friendships.”
 He tapped his bottle to Ben’s, and they locked gazes in a silent communication.
 It was an indication of something much greater than mere friendship developing between them, something much more profound.
 And at that moment, Ben honestly did want to punch something, anything, just to clear his head, but the beer was soothing and the company was intriguing, and for that moment, it was enough.